Hevand/MultiTenantFrontDoor/readme.md

 There are some downsides to this approach.
 Although Azure Front Door scaling is practically limitless in the setup, there are other considerations:

 - [DNS Limits](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-dns-limits).
-This may vary, depending on the DNS provider but as as an example, Azure DNS allows you to create up to 10,000 record sets per public zone.
+This may vary, depending on the DNS provider but as as an example, Azure DNS allows you to create up to 10,000 record sets per public zone - well below the theoretical maximum of Azure Front Door.
 - [Costs](https://azure.microsoft.com/en-us/pricing/details/frontdoor/).
-The approach implies a higher cost per tenant (approx. $5/month) for the domain.
+The approach implies an additional cost per tenant (of approx. $5/month) for the domain.
 - Effort.
-This approach requires management of both DNS and Azure Front Door, for every tenant onboarding.
+The approach requires management of both DNS and Azure Front Door, for every tenant onboarding.
 Wildcard DNS entries do not provide a solution here: these entries can only map to a single Azure Front Door endpoint and can only be associated with a single Azure Front Door resource.

 ### https<span/>://app.contoso.com/tenant
 ![Routing via a single domain and path](/images/routing-single-domain.PNG)